Shipeasy

 See also

-• Gates — the everyday rollout primitive
+• Feature flags — the everyday rollout primitive

 • Decision tree — pick the right primitive for the change you're shipping